Dual Citizenship

 Eventually at some point in time, a request gets selected for processing.
 Now a decision has to be made about whether to accept or reject the request.

 Every Utopian society will have a criteria for deciding whether to extend an "invitation to become citizen" to citizens of other societies.
-Most of this criteria would be objective and an algorithm can take the decision.
+Most of this criteria would be objective, and an algorithm can take the decision.
 But there will also be human oversight to every decision taken by the algorithm.

 The request contains both the inviter's ID and the invitee's ID.
 Since both the inviter and invitee have confirmed the creation of "request for invite", they both have also agreed to share their information for the purpose of processing the request.
 Societies would have already agreed to share this information with each other.